3milesWind/240A_FinalProject/README.md

 # Milestone 2:

 ### What is the architecture of your application (the key components)?
-Firstly, we initialized a player (adventurer) in the board with borders, which can move in four directions (MyNorth; MySouth; MyEast; MyWest) inside the board, And the location of the player will be modified via I/O. Each time the player move, we check the status of [_win] [_gameOver] to check if the game is live or dead.
-We used [_stepsRemain] to record the remaining steps restriction of each game, and each step of movement, hit the monster or push the rock will consume a step.
+Firstly, we initialized a player (adventurer) in the boundary map, which can move in four directions (MyNorth; MySouth; MyEast; MyWest) inside the map, And the location of the player will be modified via I/O. Each time the player move, we check the status of [_win] [_gameOver] to check if the game is live or dead.
+We used [_stepsRemain] to record the remaining steps restriction of each game, and each step of movement, hit the monster or push the rock/monster will consume a step.

 Also, we initialized the location of the princess as the goal position of our game.
+If the player arrives the position of the princess before run out of all the steps, we win.

-Secondly, We initialized the outrange of the board with [_unwalkable] parameter in MyGame.hs to fit each level of the game to guarantee the game is playability and fun.
+Secondly, We initialized the outrange of the board with [_unwalkable] parameter in MyGame.hs to fit each level of the game to guarantee the game is playability and chanllenging.

 As for the Rock and Monsters, we set the location of the them by [rockLocation] and [monsterLocation] in MyGame.hs.
 In each step of movement, it will also check if there is a rock/monster exist in the next position (by [moves]) and if there is movable (by [movable]), if that’s all true, the player will push the rock to move forward for one step without move itself.

 We added a function to quit or restart the game in UI.hs.
 If we input “q”, it will decide to quite the game, and if it input a “r”, the game will return to the initialized status.
 And we also added Level.hs to select the level of the game to play.

+### What challenges (if any) did you have so far and how did you solve them?

+### Do you expect to meet your goals until the deadline?
+Yes, we expect to meet all the description in the previous project proposal, including the movement of adventurer, map restriction, and functions of rock/monster, etc.

+### If not, how will you modify your goals?